Have you decided to start writing your book? Creative writing and the publishing process have changed forever.

-Here are some other dedicated book writing software suggestions for you that will help you in the writing process.
+Here are some of the best dedicated book writing application suggestions for you.
+They will help you in the writing process.

 Scrivener is one of the most popular premium creative and book writing tools.

 It is feature-rich with all the writing tools an author needs.
 It is tailor-made for very long writing projects.